Matraque/Coursera_Capstone/README.md

 # My-Data-Science-Projects
-Please find in this repository all my public Data Science projects.
+Please find in this repository all my public Data Science projects.n/

 Check them out and see what I can do !